Jama Aden: Coaching

-In an interview from November 2012 in Swedish daily news paper Dagens Nyheter, Aden describes his coaching philosophy and compares with differences between Europe and Africa.
+In an interview from November 2012 in Swedish daily newspaper Dagens Nyheter, Aden describes his coaching philosophy and compares with differences between Europe and Africa.
 He says it takes time to become a top athlete and runner.
 "Have the Europeans become lazy?" he was asked, he replies: "No not at all.
 It's not about laziness.
 But it takes time for results to come in elite running, therefore you don't prioritise it".
 He also reveals his satisfaction when Makhloufi crossed the line as winner of the Blue Ribbon event of the Olympics, the 1500 metres, in London 2012.
 "I was speechless.
 I felt that all hard work paid back at that moment".
 He then goes on and explains the importance of full-time coaching if you want to have long term success."If you look at the coaches in running today who have had success, like Alberto Salazar with Mo Farah and Galen Rupp, myself, Peter Coe and Harry Wilson, who coached Steve Ovett, we are, or have been, full time coaches.
 I live next to my athletes and they are like my family.
 In Sweden, you coach part time.
 Then it becomes more difficult for the runner to achieve great success".In New York Times, during Olympic Games and few days after Ben Johnson was caught for doping in the famous 100 metres final.
 Jama Aden commented and also explained to Frank Litsky the psychology behind the use of doping in sport.
 "Jama Aden of Somalia, who ran for Fairleigh Dickinson University, will run in the Olympic 1,500-meter heats Thursday.
 He said athletes who used drugs feared losing more than they feared detection.
 'This will scare them,' he said.
 'They're scared now.
 But they know if they get away with taking drugs they will run good times.
 They want to win and they are willing to take chances to win.'"